 Next, address the coal shortage.
 We should amend the Coal Mines (Nationalisation) Act, allowing international companies to enter India.
 They should be allotted blocks (transparently, please) and made to sell the coal they extract in the open market competing with CIL.
 This also creates a level playing field for all power plants.
 Failing that, give these blocks to CIL and instruct it to subcontract coal extraction to private companies.
 These subcontracting agreements exist.
 Corruption is endemic, so most contracts are engineered to favour private parties.
 But this is a fixable problem.
 However, most discussions inside the government have pivoted around price-pooling, auctions, splitting up CIL and so on.
 Thats perhaps because the real solutions punishing unworthy private miners and letting in foreign capital will upset too many cosy arrangements.

-- Coal linkage auction to increase cement companies costs Read more
+- Coal scam: SC issues contempt notice to defaulting companies Read more

 - PPP models for coal output discussed Read more

 - Environment Ministry gets 6 months to clear Rs 50,000-cr stalled power projects Read more

 - Power projects to continue to get temporary linkages from CIL Read more